rico345100/i18n_json_to_excel_exporter/readme.md

-# I18N JSON Extractor
+# I18N JSON to Excel Exporter
-Simple JS program that extracts I18N related data and exports as JSON, for Stick Warfare: Blood Strike, but you can use for your own purpose.
+Simple JS program that extracts I18N related data from JSON and exports as Excel, for Stick Warfare: Blood Strike, but you can use for your own purpose.

 ## What is this?
 This program will convert this kind of JSON source: